jaspector

 Scott City's zoning code requires a building permit for any new construction or major structural renovation and requires a building permit before occupancy of such work.
 The permit must be posted on site.
 The code also states a building or occupancy permit will not be granted unless the property is properly zoned and outside permits have been obtained where required

-Typical processing time is Scott City's zoning code states the Zoning Inspector must act within 30 days on applications filed in full compliance with applicable requirements.
+Building permit processing times in Scott City, MO typically run Scott City's zoning code states the Zoning Inspector must act within 30 days on applications filed in full compliance with applicable requirements.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Scott City, MO.
 The following work is generally exempt: Ordinary repairs; Remodeling without structural change, including reshingling; Siding; Painting of the interior or exterior; Flooring; Window replacement using direct-fit windows that do not alter the original opening; Other minor items as approved by the Building Inspector under the city's ordinary-repairs language.
+When in doubt, confirm with the local building department before starting work.